dbmrq/Dotfiles/home/.hammerspoon/README.md

 ## [winman.lua](https://github.com/dbmrq/dotfiles/blob/master/home/.hammerspoon/winman.lua)

 Awesome window management.
-My goal is being able to do as much as possible while memorizing as few keyboard shortcuts as possible. `⌃⌥⌘` + `hjkl` allow me to easily organize windows in halves and thirds.
-When they overlap, they're automatically cascaded.
-It's also easy to chose your own keyboard shortcuts by editing the source code.
-To install just copy the `winman.lua` file to your `.hammerspoon` directory and add `require "winman"` to your `init.lua` file.
+My goal is being able to do as much as possible while memorizing as few keyboard shortcuts as possible.
+By default, `⌃⌥⌘`
++ the arrow keys will allow you to easily organize windows in halves and thirds of the screen.
+It's also easy to chose your own keyboard shortcuts, just check the source code (I recommend `hjkl` over the arrow keys, but they're less intuitive for a lot of people).

 Shortcut | Effect
 -------- | --------------------------------------------------------
-**⌃⌥⌘K** | Grow and shrink windows while keeping them at the top **⌃⌥⌘J** | Grow and shrink windows while keeping them at the bottom **⌃⌥⌘H** | Grow and shrink windows while keeping them to the left **⌃⌥⌘L** | Grow and shrink windows while keeping them to the right **⌃⌥⌘,** | Cascade all windows
+**⌃⌥⌘↑** | Grow and shrink windows while keeping them at the top **⌃⌥⌘↓** | Grow and shrink windows while keeping them at the bottom **⌃⌥⌘←** | Grow and shrink windows while keeping them to the left **⌃⌥⌘→** | Grow and shrink windows while keeping them to the right **⌃⌥⌘,** | Cascade all windows
 **⌃⌥⌘O** | Show a stripe of the Desktop